josepedroosilva/USF-Marqu-s-Marialva/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Médicos Especialistas
+          - Principal Investigators
-          - Enfermeiros
+          - Researchers
-          - Secretários Clínicos
+          - Grad Students
-          - Médicos Internos
+          - Administration
-          - Estudantes de Medicina
+          - Visitors
-          - Estudantes de Enfermagem
+          - Alumni
       sort_by: Params.last_name
       sort_ascending: true
     design: